Origin

 Famous People Named may

-- May Gibbs (Author and Illustrator)
+- May Gibbs (Australian children's author and illustrator)

-- May Hollinworth (Australian theatre director)
+- May Hollinworth (Australian music and theatre director)

 Popularity in Australia